periareon/req-compile/README.rst

 Hashing input requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Hash input requirements by allowing Qer to parse, combine, and hash a single list.
+Hash input requirements by allowing Req-Compile to parse, combine, and hash a single list.
 This will allow
 multiple input files to be logically combined so irrelevant changes don't cause recompilations.
 For example,
 adding ``tenacity`` to a nested requirements file when ``tenacity`` is already included elsewhere.::